-Once you’ve decided which tour is suitable for you, you’ll want to pick a date and book in advance.
+Once you’ve decided which tour suits you, you’ll want to pick a date and book in advance.

 The great thing about booking through our website is that it does design to give you a user-friendly experience so that booking online is a breeze.
 Keep in contact.

-This Inca Trail availability calendar is the most reliable way to know how many spaces you have available to make this trek, which is preferred by travelers from all over the world.
+This Inca Trail availability calendar is the most reliable way to know how many spaces you have available to make this trek, which travelers from all over the world prefer.

 Book your Inca Trail tours as far in advance as possible!!!
 The Peru government has strictly limited the number of hikers allowed on the Inca Trail expeditions “permits is issued to about 200 trekkers per day plus 300 Andean porters”.

-BOOK EARLY TO ENSURE YOUR #INCATRAIL2022 PERMIT.
-THESE ARE SOLD ON A FIRST-COME, FIRST-SERVED BASIS AND ONCE THEY ARE GONE, THEY ARE GONE…
+BOOK EARLY TO ENSURE YOUR #INCATRAIL2023 PERMIT.
+THESE ARE SOLD ON A FIRST-COME, FIRST-SERVED BASIS, AND ONCE THEY ARE GONE, THEY ARE GONE…

-IMPORTANT NOTE: Inca Trail treks permits are limited and we encourage you to hurry up with your bookings, we can never guarantee, that we can obtain your trek permit although Kondor Path Tours will do our very best for your groups.
+IMPORTANT NOTE: Inca Trail trek permits are limited, and we encourage you to hurry up with your bookings; we can never guarantee that we can obtain your trek permit, although Kondor Path Tours will do our very best for your groups.

-This enigmatic road was discovered for the world in 1915, in the times that Machu Picchu was being excavated, almost 30 years had to pass so that in 1942 this road was totally reconstructed; this road has a distance of 43 km, until arriving to the famous door of the sun that is the first point where you can take a look at Machu Picchu.
+The world discovered this enigmatic road in 1915; in the times that Machu Picchu was being excavated, almost 30 years had to pass so that in 1942 this road was reconstructed; this road has a distance of 43 km until arriving at the famous door of the sun that is the first point where you can take a look at Machu Picchu.

-You can arrive by train or bus to Machu Picchu, but this hike has an incomparable richness, the same route that the Incas did, now you can do it in any of our tours.
+You can arrive by train or bus to Machu Picchu, but this hike has an incomparable richness, the same route the Incas did; now, you can do it on any of our tours.

 Many groups spend their first night at the Huayllabamba camp.
 Still, others who want to gain distance and time for the second day generally use one of three commonly used camps at Llulluchayoc, also known as Tres Piedras Blanca’s, where the trail crosses the Huayruro river. ; another site a little higher, just below Llulluchapampa; or, a little higher again, on the pampas where there is much more room to camp, an excellent place to see rabbit-like vizcachas playing among the rocks.
 These camps are on the way to the first and highest pass, but only the top one is in sight.